Bringing imaging to where stroke occurs will save lives

 Point-of-care NeuroimagingA powerful fusion of physics and data science-based techniques generate an image of the patient's brain, with artificial intelligence powered decision support.

-The EMV images are obtained by inferring the electrical properties of tissues, on the basis of their complex and differing interactions with electromagnetic waves in the spectrum 0.5 – 2 GHz.
-Proprietary algorithms leverage the clear differences in the electrical properties of tissues impacted by ischemia and hemorrhagic stroke to determine stroke type (an ischemic event is color coded blue, and a hemorrhagic event is color coded red).
+The EMV images are obtained by inferring the electrical properties of tissues, on the basis of their complex and differing interactions with ultra high frequency radio signals in the spectrum 0.5 – 2 GHz.
+In these examples proprietary algorithms leverage the clear differences in the electrical properties of tissues impacted by hemorrhage to determine ‘blood or not’

 To learn more about the EMVision technology visit Peer-Reviewed Publications